thejano/text-translator/readme.md

 [![Total Downloads](https://img.shields.io/packagist/dt/thejano/text-translator.svg?style=flat-square)](https://packagist.org/packages/thejano/text-translator)

-This package allows to translate text using Google Translator for free without api.
-It extracts the translated text from main Google Translate website.
+This package allows text translation using Google Translate for free without an API.
+It extracts the translated text from the Google Translate website.
+Meanwhile, it only supports Google Translate.
-At the mean time only supports Google Translate, but the package designed to add other translator

 Supported Languages for Google Translate